 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are commonly prescribed to patients experiencing anxiety or depression.
+This indicates the percentage of residents who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents